Education

 3. Emergency care of the unstable trauma patient including initial assessment, resuscitation and stabilisation, and transportation to and within the hospital

-4. Emergency medical management of the critically ill patient in all patient groups and age categories, in various settings and for all causes
+4. Emergency medical management of the critically ill patient in all patient groups and age categories, in various settings.
+This includes the decisions on treatment level and termination of resuscitation attempts.

 This will be supported by theoretical and practical training in

-2. Non-technical skills to be able to put these practical skills to use in varioussituations, especially the prehospital settings but also various other environments and team compositions
+2. The non-technical skills to be able to put these practical skills to use in various situations, in the prehospital settings as well as in other environments and team compositions

 Criteria for application

 Selection is based on the SSAI Guidelines for AEP steering committees.
-In accordance with this guideline there is a set number of places in the program reserved for each participating country in proportion to the countries’ populations.
-Sixteen (16) out of 24 places in the SSAI CrEM program will be reserved by nation (SWE 6, DEN 3, FIN 3, NOR 3, ICE 1) assuming sufficient eligible candidates.
-Unfilled places and the remaining eight additional places will be awarded to the most eligible remaining candidates regardless of nationality.
+In accordance with this guideline there is a set number of places in the programme reserved for each participating country in proportion to the countries’ populations.
+16 out of 24 spots in the SSAI CrEM programme will be reserved by nation (SWE 6, DEN 3, FIN 3, NOR 3, ICE 1) assuming enough eligible candidates.
+Unfilled spots and the remaining 8 spots will be awarded to the most eligible remaining candidates regardless of nationality.

 1. Work experience